 Financial Executive Priorities #1: Implementing Technology

-While the type of technology may be determined by a particular company, automation tends to be the focus of many businesses.
+Automation tends to be the focus for most businesses today.
 It allows work to be accomplished faster and more efficiently, thus saving valuable time and money.
-It will influence the company’s ability to experience more revenue and margin growth, which have been ongoing issues in previous years.
+Keeping up with technology advances influences the company’s ability to experience increased revenue and margin growth.

 Companies should take the time to evaluate the need for new technology and how they can use it to better the workplace.
-What works for one business may not work for the next.
 Bigger picture thinking is critical when it comes to establishing a technology strategy that works not only today but well into the future.

 Financial Executive Priorities #2: Cost Reduction